This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Bring a medium pot of water to a rolling boil.
-Cook the pasta according to the package instructions.
-Before draining, reserve 1/4 cup of the pasta water.
-Drain the pasta and transfer it to a bowl.
+Add the pasta and cook until al dente according to the package directions.
+Before draining, reserve ¼ cup of the pasta water.
+Drain and transfer the pasta to a bowl.

-• Add the pesto and 1 to 2 tablespoons of the reserved pasta water.
-Toss to coat the pasta evenly.
-Add more water if needed for a smoother sauce.
+• Stir in the pesto and 1 to 2 tablespoons of the reserved pasta water.
+Toss until evenly coated, adding a little more water if the sauce is too thick.

-• Stir in 2 tablespoons of shredded Parmesan.
-Taste and add a pinch of salt if needed.
+• Stir in 2 tablespoons of grated Parmesan.
+Taste and add salt if needed.

-• Top with an extra tablespoon of Parmesan and serve.
+• Sprinkle with the remaining tablespoon of Parmesan and serve immediately.

 Notes